Green River Lake, Kentucky, USA

 - Statistics / Weather / Helpful Links

 Looking for Green River Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The children scrambled after each other, racing up the steps to the slide.
 Then they were off – sliding and squealing landing with a splash in the waters of Green River Lake.
 A quick swim to the houseboat where they were staying with their family and it was up the ladder to do it again.
 It is their vacation and nothing is going to stop them from having fun.
 Green River Lake in Kentucky’s Southern Lakes Region seems to be made for fun.

 In reality, Green River Lake was created for flood control.
 It is an impoundment of the Green River which takes its name from the color of its water.
 The Green River is a tributary of the Ohio River, and at 370 miles long, it is the longest river entirely within Kentucky.
 The US Army Corps of Engineers started construction on the dam on the Green River in 1964, and Green River Lake was completed in 1969.
 The 8,210 acre lake is part of 33,793 acres of land and water comprising the Green River Lake project making it the largest project in the Louisville District.
 The entire 147 mile shoreline is surrounded by the state park or Corps controlled land.

 Since its construction Green River Lake has prevented over 123 million dollars of damage caused by flooding.
 It has also become a very popular recreation lake.
 The Corps manages several campgrounds, picnic areas and beaches.
 There is also a US Army Corps of Engineers-run visitor center with a Civil War era cabin.
 Trails for hiking cross the rolling hills surrounding Green River Lake.